 Dr. Desbiens-Despres earned her Doctor of Veterinary Medicine degree from the University of Montreal and has a bachelor’s degree in French Literature and Linguistics.

 Dr. Desbiens-Despres has worked in general practice for six months and in a reference center for Emergency and Intensive Care Medicine for three and a half years.
 She has always had a strong interest in neurology, and says the offer to join the SEVN team was a dream come true!

 In her free time, Dr. Desbiens-Despres loves to swim and play video games.
 She has three cats, but only one came with her to Virginia.
 Since Quebec is the French province of Canada, her first language is French.

 Canine Rehabilitation Therapist

 Dr. Melendez is originally from Puerto Rico and she completed her undergraduate degree at Louisiana State University.
-She completed her Doctor of Veterinary Medicine degree at St. George’s University, and her clinical rotations at the University of Florida College of Veterinary Medicine.
+She completed her Doctorate of Veterinary Medicine at St. George’s University and her clinical rotations at the University of Florida College of Veterinary Medicine.
 After graduation, Dr. Melendez worked at North Shore Animal League, one of the largest no-kill shelters in North America.
 She went on to obtain her certification in canine rehabilitation and became a certified canine rehabilitation therapist.